Can I Leave the State While on Workers’ Comp?

 3. Complete a Transfer of Care Form

-Contact Walthew Law Firm if You Have Any Questions
+Contact Our Attorneys if You Have Any Questions

-If you’re an injured worker and you need to leave the state while receiving workers’ compensation, you must understand how it can affect your claim and make sure you remain in compliance with L&I requirements.
+If you’re an injured worker and you need to leave the state while receiving workers’ compensation, you must understand how this can affect your claim and ensure you remain in compliance with L&I requirements.
 Schedule a free consultation with us for personalized advice and a detailed discussion on how to manage your workers’ comp claim during out-of-state travel.
 We’re here to guide you through the process and protect your benefits.

 Free Case Evaluation Form